colyseus/discord-embedded-app-sdk/README.md

 npm run start:client
 ```

-3. Expose your local server to the public internet _(as described [here](https://discord.com/developers/docs/activities/building-an-activity#step-4-running-your-app-locally-in-discord))._
+3. Use `cloudflared` or `ngrok` for exposing your local server to a public URL _([see complete tutorial here](https://discord.com/developers/docs/activities/building-an-activity#step-4-running-your-app-in-discord))._

 During development, there's no need to expose the `server` to the public internet - only the `client`.
-Our Vite development server proxies the `/api` requests to our local server.
+Our Vite development server proxies the `/colyseus` requests to our local server.

 ```
-cd client
-npx cloudflared tunnel --url http://localhost:5173
+npm run cloudflared
 ```

 ![cloudflared-screenshot](cloudflared-screenshot.png)